act-rules/act-rules.github.io/_rules/video-transcript-1a02b0.md

 ## Background

-Some major browsers do not automatically play the 'video' unless it is muted, which makes the rule inapplicable in these browsers.
-The rule still applies to browsers that autoplay an audible 'video'.
+A "text transcript" in the context of this rule is defined in WCAG 2 as an [alternative for time-based media](https://www.w3.org/TR/WCAG22/#dfn-alternative-for-time-based-media).

 ### Bibliography